tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Documentation.md

 ![Output](images/doc_println.jpg)

-`C-c C-d C-d` executes the `cider-doc` command which performs a lookup for documentation metadata embedded within Clojure functions and vars.
+`C-c C-d C-d` executes the `cider-doc` command which performs a lookup for documentation metadata embedded within Clojure functions and vars (referred to as "docstrings").

+CIDER also provides a link to the `print` function's source code which resides in the file clojure-1.8.0.jar.
+For core Clojure functions, `cider-doc` also provides links to any related functions.

 Now let's view documentation for an application-level function: